HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Methodology

-We now show our MRFAG, as shown in Fig.~\ref{fig_architecture}, which mainly consists of $G$ multi-reception field attention modules (MRFAMs) and $G$ source-shared skip connections.
-Each MRFAM consists of three dilated convolution based channel attention connected in parallel, a fusion module and a local feature skip (LFS) as shown in Fig.~\ref{fig_mrfag}.
+We now show our MRFAG, which mainly consists of $G$ multi-receptive field attention modules (MRFAMs) as shown in Fig.~\ref{fig_mrfag}.
+Each MRFAM consists of three dilated convolution based channel attention connected in parallel, a fusion module and a local feature skip (LFS).
 It has been verified that although increasing the depth and the filter size of the CNN can, respectively, enlarge the receptive field and extract more information contained in the low-quality image, it not only introduces more parameters but also increases the computational complexity~\cite{zhang2017learning}.
-Thus, we propose the dilated convolution based channel attention (due to the page limit, its detailed explanation is in the supplementary materials) to enlarge the receptive field of the networks, which does not increase the computational complexity and is the most significant difference with the Squeeze-and-Excitation network (SE)~\cite{hu2018squeeze}.
+Thus, we propose the dilated convolution based channel attention to enlarge the receptive field of the networks, which is the most significant difference between ours and the Squeeze-and-Excitation network (SE)~\cite{hu2018squeeze}.

+Specifically, for each dilated convolution based channel attention shown in Fig.~\ref{fig_mrfag}, denote $X_i=[x_{i,1},\cdots, x_{i,c}, \cdots, x_{i,C}]$ to be the input, which contains $C$ 2D feature map $x_{i,c} \in R^{H \times W}$, where $H$ and $W$, respectively, are the height and width of the feature map.
+Firstly, by shrinking the extracted features using max pooling, the output feature $Z_i=[z_{i,1},\cdots, z_{i,c}, \cdots, z_{i,C}]$ of each branch can be obtained, where $z_{i,c}\in R^{\frac{H}{Stride} \times \frac{W}{Stride}}$ denotes the output feature.
+Then, two dilated convolution layers and an activation function are applied to fully exploit feature dependencies from the aggregated information.
+Finally, the sigmoid function is adopted as the activation function:

+where $f(\cdot)$, $H_{GPL}(\cdot)$ and $\delta(\cdot)$, respectively, stand for the sigmoid function, the global average pooling and the ReLU function. $W_{D}$ is the weight set of the first dilated convolution layer in the channel attention shown in Fig.~\ref{fig_mrfag}, which plays the role of downscaling with a reduction ratio $\gamma$ (we set $\gamma=16$).
+After the ReLU function, the low-dimension feature is then upsampled with ratio $\gamma$ by the second dilated convolution layer. $W_U$ denotes its weight set.
+The channel statistics $s$ can be obtained to rescale the input $x_{i,c}$: